huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

  [Here teacher should write how to do so.
 Tokenizer test files strongly vary between different model implementations]

- Analogous to the modeling test files of [name of model], the tokenization test files of [name of model] should contain a couple of hard-coded integration tests.
+ Analogous to the modeling test files of big_bird, the tokenization test files of big_bird should contain a couple of hard-coded integration tests.

  [Here teacher should point the student to test files of similar tokenizers]

- As a final step, it is recommended to add one large integration tests to `tests/test_modeling_[name of model].py` that does some end-to-end testing using both the model and the tokenizer.
+ As a final step, it is recommended to add one large integration tests to `tests/test_modeling_big_bird.py` that does some end-to-end testing using both the model and the tokenizer.

  [Here teacher should again point to an existing similar test of another model that the student can copy & adapt]

 ### Add Docstring

-Now, all the necessary functionality for [name of model] is added - you're almost done!
+Now, all the necessary functionality for big_bird is added - you're almost done!
 The only thing left to add is a nice docstring and a doc page.
-The Cookiecutter should have added a template file called `docs/source/model_doc/[name of model].rst` that you should fill out.
+The Cookiecutter should have added a template file called `docs/source/model_doc/big_bird.rst` that you should fill out.
 Users of your model will usually first look at this page before using your model.
 Hence, the documentation must be understandable and concise.
 It is very useful for the community to add some *Tips* to show how the model should be used.
-Don't hesitate to ping [name of teacher] regarding the docstrings.
+Don't hesitate to ping patrick regarding the docstrings.

-Next, make sure that the docstring added to `src/transformers/models/[name of model]/modeling_[name of model].py` is correct and included all necessary inputs and outputs.
+Next, make sure that the docstring added to `src/transformers/models/big_bird/modeling_big_bird.py` is correct and included all necessary inputs and outputs.
 It is always to good to remind oneself that documentation should be treated at least as carefully as the code in 🤗Transformers since the documentation is usually the first contact point of the community with the model.

 ### Code refactor

-Great, now you have added all the necessary code for [name of model].
+Great, now you have added all the necessary code for big_bird.
 At this point, you should correct some potential incorrect code style by running:

 ```bash